Background pattern

 levetiracetam cinfa 100 mg/ml oral solution EFG

-Read this leaflet carefully before you or your child start taking this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before you or your child starts taking this medicine, as it contains important information for you.

 1. What is levetiracetam cinfa and what is it used for